jussi-kalliokoski/stupid.js/README.md

 ## Stupid JS?!

 Yes, the name is how I think Douglas Crockford would name my style guide.
 You're free to judge for yourself, or fork if you don't like it.
-To make things easier for you, I've made a tool called [asifier](https://github.com/jussi-kalliokoski/asifier) that does the work for you (the JS engine) and tells where to automatically insert the semicolons and even does it for you.
+To make things easier for you, I've made a tool called [asifier](https://github.com/jussi-kalliokoski/asifier) that does the work for you (the JS engine) and tells where to automatically insert the semicolons and even inserts them for you if you want.

 ## Y U NO ½: